Advisory Council on Jewish Inclusion

 Education

-- Provide specific training on antisemitism and Jewish diversity in a number of formats and for different audiences.
+- Provide specific training in a number of formats and for different audiences.

 - Hire two new faculty who specialize in aspects of Jewish Studies in order to design and implement curricular initiatives encouraging Jewish inclusion and knowledge of Jewish culture and traditions.